Kamikaze: Final phase

-The resilience of well-armoured vessels was shown on 4 May, just after 11:30, when there was a wave of suicide attacks against the British Pacific Fleet.
+The resilience of well-armored vessels was shown on 4 May, just after 11:30, when there was a wave of suicide attacks against the British Pacific Fleet.
 One Japanese aircraft made a steep dive from "a great height" at the carrier HMS Formidable and was engaged by anti-aircraft guns.
 Although the kamikaze was hit by gunfire, it managed to drop a bomb that detonated on the flight deck, making a crater 3 m long, 0.6 m wide and 0.6 m deep.
 A long steel splinter speared down through the hangar deck and the main boiler room (where it ruptured a steam line) before coming to rest in a fuel tank near the aircraft park, where it started a major fire.
 Eight personnel were killed and 47 were wounded.
-One Corsair and 10 Grumman Avengers were destroyed.
+One Corsair and ten Grumman Avengers were destroyed.
 The fires were gradually brought under control, and the crater in the deck was repaired with concrete and steel plate.
 By 17:00, Corsairs were able to land.
 On 9 May, Formidable was again damaged by a kamikaze, as were the carrier HMS Victorious and the battleship HMS Howe.
-The British were able to clear the flight deck and resume flight operations in just hours, while their American counterparts took a few days or even months, as observed by a U.S. Navy liaison officer on HMS Indefatigable who commented: "When a kamikaze hits a U.S. carrier it means six months of repair at Pearl Harbor.
+The British were able to clear the flight deck and resume flight operations in just hours, while their American counterparts took a few days or even months, as observed by a US Navy liaison officer on HMS Indefatigable who commented: "When a kamikaze hits a US carrier it means six months of repair at Pearl Harbor.
 When a kamikaze hits a Limey carrier it's just a case of 'Sweepers, man your brooms'."